<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=749646578535459&amp;ev=PageView&amp;noscript=1">

 Do I need expensive consultants to implement Lean?

 While consultants can accelerate implementation, many organizations successfully adopt Lean through internal training, books, online resources, and improvement software.
-The key is commitment from leadership and willingness to learn.
+The key is leadership commitment and willingness to learn.

 What's the role of technology in Lean?